quorten/quorten-blog1/_posts/2018-07-20-smart-home-design.md

   the disadvantages of having a vertically resting power stip, as opposed to ones that rest horizontally.

+* Thermostat?
+Measure both temperature **and** humidity!
+Keeping humidity in bounds is very important, independent of temperature, because too much humidity can cause the critical structural wood to rot and compromise the safety of the structure, not to mention that everything contained within will also get ruined before the core structure starts getting damaged.

+  Humidity is the primary source of damage to archival materials, more so than temperature.
+So the same can be said about preserving the structural integrity of a house.

 * Initial construction: The initial construction process must have plenty of documentation of the internal structure: precise post-construction measurements, photos of internal structure